 What a SIAM Operating Model Involves

 When people talk about SIAM, there’s a tendency for them to focus on the process areas which we most commonly experience in IT, such as incident, problem, and change management.
-But SIAM’s reach extends beyond these and the other traditional IT service management (ITSM) processes described within ITIL, the popular ITSM best practice framework.
+But its reach extends beyond these and the other traditional IT service management (ITSM) processes described within ITIL, the popular ITSM best practice framework.

 SIAM instead covers the entire service lifecycle, from idea conception, through to demand management, project and service portfolio management, and into production with the ITSM processes made popular through ITIL.
-And as the focus of SIAM covers the entire service lifecycle, it must be underpinned by robust contract, commercial, and supplier management processes.
+And as the focus covers the entire service lifecycle, it must be underpinned by robust contract, commercial, and supplier management processes.

 In some organizations adopting a SIAM operating model, this increase in contractual content and complexity, and the need to adopt a more collaborative approach with suppliers can represent a step change in terms of the skills and the number of contract and commercial staff required.

 The processes most commonly seen within a SIAM operating model will therefore include (listed in alphabetical order):

 - Availability management

 - Capacity management

 - Commercial/contract management

 - Financial management